 Riding in a bus away from Iman, Jordan and deep into the deserts of Wadi Rum, also called "Roman Valley", modern civilization quickly disappeared.
 I set out to witness the ancient city carved out of rock by the Nabataean empire two thousand years ago.

 Arriving in Wadi Musa late afternoon, behind schedule, called for a quicker way into Petra.
-With only an hour of sunlight left in the day, I would have to travel inside the ancient city by horse back.
-Galloping in the sweaty hot desert air through the Siq, passing the Treasury, and into the Street of Facades, I arrived right before the setting sun light traveled up the face of the tombs.
-Leaving the horse and guide behind, I climbed up the mountain in the direction of the High Place, where the ancient people performed living sacrifices.
+With only an hour of sunlight left in the day, I would had to travel inside the ancient city by horse back.
+Galloping in the sweaty hot desert air through the Siq, passing the Treasury, and into the Street of Facades, I arrived right before the setting sun light and traveled up the face of the tombs.
+Leaving the horse and guide behind, I climbed up the mountain in the direction of the High Place, where ancient people performed living sacrifices.